hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 The experiment comparing the effects of two different network structures (clustered vs random) on the behavior spread was concluded in my [earlier post](/en/apad/#2020-09-12).

 Another experiment involves an 11-week fitness initiative among 800 graduate students at Penn.
-The experiment consits of four groups:
+The experiment consisted of four groups:
   1. Group 1: Control group.
 Participants were allowed to sign up for fitness classes through an online portal.
   2. Group 2: Same as the control group, but participants were also divided into groups based on their similarities.
 On the online portal, class attendance of anonymized "health buddies" was displayed.
 Communication with each was not possible.
   3. Group 3: Access to the online portal + groups based on similarities + communication between health buddies